-Looking to transition into a technical career but feeling like your previous roles don’t translate?
-Don’t worry—a tech-focused resume can help bridge the gap.
-Whether you’ve been working for years serving customers in a retail environment or in a warehouse assembling equipment, any experience can be used to craft a resume tailored to tech.
+Looking to transition into a tech career but feeling like your previous roles don’t translate?
+Unsure how to write a tech resume in the first place?
+Don’t worry—we can help!
+Whether you’ve been working for years serving customers in a retail environment or in a warehouse assembling equipment, any experience can be used to tailor a resume for tech.

-Under your experience section, name technologies you’ve used and how they’ve impacted your work.
 Think more than computers!
-Technology can be software, machinery, vehicles, phones, tablets, equipment and tools.
+Technology can be software, machinery, vehicles, phones, tablets, equipment, and tools.
 Add the names of any software to your skills section as well.
 It may feel repetitive, but the more technical keywords used throughout your resume, the better.

 Let’s say you have been working at Subway as a Sandwich Maker.
 Here’s a bullet point you may want to add to your resume: “Creates sandwiches for customers daily.”
 If, for example, you’re applying to an IT role, you want to showcase any usage of technology like a POS system.
 If you’ve fixed any technical issues on the job, you want to highlight that as well.
 Here are two tech-focused bullets you can write instead: